StevenWenzel32/Knight-and-Slime-Platformer/README.md

 - bonus!
 Can make their own music and know some of the game industry tricks for looping and the like
 - *note* I'm currently using Unity for my game which isn't great for crazy cool music stuff.
 I'm in the process of finding an extension for Unity to fix this.

-* no guarantee of it working on Mac or Linux
+* Only tested on Windows.
+Not designed for phones or consoles.

 Version Changes
 v0.0.3: Added levels 3 and 4.
 Created falling platform objects.
 Can't hold down jump anymore.
 Created removable objects. switches can either control 2 objects or trigger 2 events. fixed score display bugs.